Central Valley groundwater pollution: Regulations and standards

 Set by the California Department of Public Health in 1989, the maximum contaminant level for nitrates, in CCR §63341, is 45 milligrams per liter (mg/L) for nitrate as NO3 (equivalent to 10 mg/L for nitrate as nitrogen or “N”); 10 mg/L for nitrate plus nitrite as N; and 1 mg/L for nitrite as N. Currently, there is a secondary maximum contaminant level (MCL) for manganese, primarily based on aesthetic properties like taste and color, set at 0.05mg/L. However, health experts have raised concerns that manganese levels below this threshold could still pose risks, especially for neurodevelopment in children.
 Public wells are required to test their water annually and submit the results to the Department of Health, but private wells are not required to do so.
 A documented 98% of the state has access to drinkable water, though some studies note that access disparities exist.

-Despite modern data and methods for agricultural safety, 92 water systems in the Central Valley were attached to wells containing illegal levels of nitrates between 2005 and 2008, impacting the 1,335,000 residents in the area.
-Historically, programs to identify and address the impact nitrates have on communities and industries have run at around $1 million each.
-Meanwhile, research has identified manganese contamination in many water supplies, prompting local advocates to push for improved monitoring and regulatory limits tailored to manganese's neurotoxic effects.

 The Californian Sustainable Groundwater Management Act of 2014 was the first of its kind to specify how to manage groundwater in a way that would not harm or endanger future generations' access to clean groundwater.
 Signed by Gov. Jerry Brown in 2014, this three-bill legislative package created a framework for preserving and managing groundwater at the local and state level.
 This creates a regulatory process mandating that Groundwater Sustainability Agencies (GSAs) to adopt Ground Water Sustainability Plans (GSPs) to manage supply.
 Before this act, regulations existed only at the federal level with the Safe Drinking Water Act and the Clean Water Act, which failed to protect Central Valley residents.
-Based on these laws, farms and oil drilling sites could not dump waste into the ground if it impacted clean drinking water; however, if the water was not suitable to drink, consumers and businesses could dump waste freely into the water, limiting access to drinking water by further contaminating sources already deemed undrinkable.
+Based on these laws, farms and oil drilling sites could not dump waste into the ground if it impacted clean drinking however, if the water was not suitable to drink, consumers and businesses could dump waste freely into the water, limiting access to drinking water by further contaminating sources already deemed undrinkable.